-1. General Responsibilities

-- 1. All employees of the Town must comply with this Policy and the associated Procedures: - 2.
+- 1. General Responsibilities - 1.
+All employees of the Town must comply with this Policy and the associated Procedures; - 2.
 Employees involved in the procurement process must clearly understand their obligations and responsibilities under this Policy and all applicable Procedures and must consult with Procurement Services in respect to any questions regarding the application or interpretation of this Policy or the Procedures; - All employees must acquire deliverables within their purchasing authorities as prescribed in SCHEDULE F - PURCHASING AUTHORITIES and SCHEDULE G - PURCHASING AUTHORITIES - EMERGENCY ACQUISITION; and - 4.
-All acquisitions are subject to all applicable Town policies and procedures, specific provisions of the Municipal Act, and all other applicable provincial and federal legislation and international treaties.

-2. Chief Administrative Officer (CAO)

-- 1. The CAO will: - 1.
+All acquisitions are subject to all applicable Town policies and procedures, specific provisions of the Municipal Act, and all other applicable provincial and federal legislation and international treaties. - 2.
+Chief Administrative Officer (CAO) - 1.
+The CAO will: - 1.
 Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to Council; - 2.
-Approve the Policy and Procedures, as developed and recommended by the Manager of Procurement Services; - 3.
+Review the Policy and Procedures, as developed and recommended by the Manager of Procurement Services; - 3.
 Submit recommendations and reports to Council, as required under this Policy; - 4.
-During the time that regular Council meetings are suspended, during a period of recess of twenty-seven (27) calendar days or more in which there is no scheduled Council meeting, or for an emergency acquisition, the CAO is authorized to approve the award of contracts that normally would require Council approval, provided that a report is submitted to Council afterwards, setting out the details of any award of contract pursuant to this authority; and - 5.
+During the time that regular Council meetings are suspended, during a period of recess in which there is no scheduled Council meeting, or for an emergency acquisition, the CAO is authorized to approve the award of contracts that normally would require Council approval, provided that a report is submitted to Council afterwards, setting out the details of any award of contract pursuant to this authority; and - 5.
 Approve the delegation of purchasing authority limits by Directors and the Deputy Chief Administrative Officer & Treasurer (DCAO) to their employees in compliance with applicable Town policies. - 3.
-Deputy Chief Administrative Officer & Treasurer (DCAO)

-1. The DCAO will:
+Deputy Chief Administrative Officer & Treasurer (DCAO) - 1.
+The DCAO will: - 1.
+Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the CAO;

-- 1. Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the CAO; - 2.
-Amend and monitor various financial policies and procedures related to the Town's P-Card Policy; - 3.
-Approve purchasing authority of employees as per SCHEDULE F PURCHASING AUTHORITIES and SCHEDULE G PURCHASING AUTHORITIES EMERGENCY ACQUISITION; and - 4.
+- 2. Amend and monitor various financial policies and procedures related to the Town's P-Card Policy; - Approve purchasing authority of employees as per SCHEDULE F PURCHASING AUTHORITIES and SCHEDULE G PURCHASING AUTHORITIES EMERGENCY ACQUISITION; and - 4.
 Approve payment of all invoices with a value of one-hundred thousand dollars (\$100,000) or greater. - 2.
-Where it appears that additional funds will be required to complete a capital project approved in the budget, the Department Director may request that the DCAO approve an increase in the budget not to exceed fifty-thousand dollars (\$50,000); - 1.
-Approved budget increases must be reported to Council on the annual financial statement report.

-4. Director of Legislative Services

-- 1. The Director of Legislative Services will: - 1.
-Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the CAO; - 2.
-Approve the Policy and Procedures, as developed and recommended by the Manager of Procurement Services; and - 3.
-Supervise Procurement Services in conducting all procurement activities on behalf of the Town.
+Where it appears that additional funds will be required to complete a capital project approved in the budget, the Department Director may request that the DCAO approve an increase in the budget not to exceed: - 1.
+Twenty-thousand dollars (\$20,000), where the Council-approved budget for the project is one-hundred thousand dollars (\$100,000) or less; or - 2.
+The lesser of fifty-thousand dollars (\$50,000) and twenty percent (20%) of the Council-approved budget for the project, where the Council-approved budget for the project exceeds one-hundred thousand dollars (\$100,000). - 3.
+Approved budget increases as referenced in 6.3.2 above must be reported to Council on the annual financial statement report. - 4.
+Director of Legislative Services - 1.
+The Director of Legislative Services will: - 1.
+Ensure compliance with this Policy and report serious or repetitive incidents of non-compliance to the CAO; and - 2.
+Review the Policy and Procedures, as developed and recommended by the Manager of Procurement Services. - 5.
+Town Solicitor - 1.
+The Town Solicitor will: - 1.
+Provide legal advice and assistance in respect to the Town's procurement activities and its relationships with vendors; - 2.
+Advise the Manager of Procurement Services, as required, in relation to legal issues arising from procurement activities, and reviewing specific procurement documentation referred by the Manager of Procurement Services;